flips22/mylar-league/README.md

 - If you want to see the results you can review that in the CBL-Output.csv file
 - The script will look at that CSV file and won't re-search those series by default.
 That can change in the script options or by just deleting the .csv file.

+## mylarCBLimportHTML
+### Use:
+- Running the script will create a HTML file next to your CBL file which will show what series you have in mylar and which are missing.
+You can add them individually, or add them all at once.
+As with the other script, the .cbl files need to be in the 'ReadingLists'.
+Running the script once, will create all the necessary folders.
+### Notes:
+- The script downloads images for the first issue of each series.
+Those images are stored in the CVCoverImages folder.
+The HTML is standalone by embeding the image into the HTML as a base64 encoding.

 ## Comments and Thanks
 - The mylar Wishlist and mylar CBL import scripts are nearly identical.
 - I created a CBL import script a while back, and TheMadman made a bunch of improvements (Thank You!), and used much better programming techniques than I. This script is based on his, with the main change to use the Simyan comicvine wrapper.
 - I should add that I'm not a software engineer and really don't have any training in python or any other language, so I know there are places where things could be better or what I copied off stack overflow wasn't really correct.
 I'm welcome to comments, issues, pull requests or any other help you can provide.
 - I hope others find these useful.
-Find me on discord @filps in the mylar or komga servers for support.
+Find me on discord: https://discord.gg/DQmHfzFdGG for support.